mobify/mobifyjs/www/docs/template-reference.md

 ## `{#foo} ... {.} ... {/foo}` - Iterate Over The Variable `foo`

-When you make a selection within the konf that returns a set with multiple elements, you can easily iterate through those elements in your template using the `.` attribute, which is a reference to the current iteration:
+When you make a selection within the konf that returns a set with multiple elements, you can iterate through those elements in your template using the `.` attribute, which is a reference to the current iteration: